ros-industrial/ros_canopen/canopen/sphinx/new-master.rst

 Creating a new master
 =====================
+*This is a planned extension point, the functionality is not yet implemented*

-If you need more services for the master or less or simply want to create your own master implementation this is a planned extension point.
+If you need more services for the master or less or simply want to create your own master implementation.

 Master implementations need to implement the MasterInterface.